aquariumbio/pydent/docsrc/developer/api_notes.rst

     # sample_type can now be found
     assert isinstance(s.sample_type, SampleType)

-If forwhatever reason the *fullfillment* fails, Trident will return None
+If for whatever reason the *fullfillment* fails, Trident will return None

 .. code:: python